akauppi/MissingManualSolidWorks4Makers/README.md

 ### Setting up McMaster-Carr

+>NOTE!!
+As of Dec 2022, the McMaster Carr plugin **will not work with R2023x** Solidworks.
+See `TRACK.md` for details.

 Fusion 360 relies heavily on McMaster Carr catalog of off-the-shelf parts.
 SolidWorks integrates PartSupply instead (open assembly, then `Insert from PartSupply`), but its filtering options etc. did not convince the author.

 Luckily, you can install McMaster Carr integration also on SolidWorks. 👏